trumerfe/HadoFinder/README.md

 ## Nice-to-haves

 * Aditional server which would allow users to submit their own tournaments in the case of them not being hosted in start.gg.
 * Authentication feature so users can save their locations.
+(Relational database, Users table stores users, events table stores events, favorites table stores user IDs and event IDs correspondent to that user)
 * Filtering tournaments by games.
 (Done)
 * Filtering tournaments by date range as opposed to month.
 * Letting users adjust distance radius of tournaments shown.
 (Done)